venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 - A dimensionality reduction technique
 - ?

-#### What is the goal of A/B testing?
+### What is the goal of A/B testing?

-#### Why is a validation set necessary?
+### Why is a validation set necessary?

 A method for assessing the performance of a model on unseen data by partitioning the dataset into training and validation sets multiple times, and averaging the evaluation metric across all partitions.

-#### Can K-fold cross-validation be used on Time Series data?
+### Can K-fold cross-validation be used on Time Series data?
 Explain with suitable reasons in support of your answer.

-#### Define precision, recall, and F1 and discuss the trade-off between them.
-#### What is the purpose of a ROC curve?
-#### Explain the ROC Curve and AUC.

-#### Mention one disadvantage of Stochastic Gradient Descent.

-#### What is Transfer Learning?
+### What is Transfer Learning?
 Give an example.

-#### What are the data preprocessing techniques to handle outliers?
+### What are the data preprocessing techniques to handle outliers?
 Mention 3 ways that you prefer, with proper explanation.
-#### Mention three ways to handle missing or corrupted data in a dataset.?
+### Mention three ways to handle missing or corrupted data in a dataset.?

-#### Cosine similarity Vs. Jaccard similarity methods to compute the similarity scores
+### Cosine similarity Vs. Jaccard similarity methods to compute the similarity scores

-#### How will you implement dropout during forward and backward passes?
+### How will you implement dropout during forward and backward passes?

-#### Briefly explain the K-Means clustering and how can we find the best value of K.
+### Briefly explain the K-Means clustering and how can we find the best value of K.
-#### For k-means or kNN, why do we use Euclidean distance over Manhattan distance?
+### For k-means or kNN, why do we use Euclidean distance over Manhattan distance?

-#### Explain the difference between KNN and k-means clustering.
+### Explain the difference between KNN and k-means clustering.

-#### Explain the difference between the normal soft margin SVM and SVM with a linear kernel.
+### Explain the difference between the normal soft margin SVM and SVM with a linear kernel.

-#### What is the Bayes’ Theorem?
+### What is the Bayes’ Theorem?
 Why do we use it?
-#### What are Naive Bayes classifiers?
+### What are Naive Bayes classifiers?
 Why do we use them?

-#### You build a random forest model with 10,000 trees.
+### You build a random forest model with 10,000 trees.
 Training error as at 0.00, but the validation error is 34.23.
 Explain what went wrong.

 Your model is likely overfitted.
 A training error of 0.00 means that the classifier has mimicked training data patterns.
 This means that they aren’t available for our unseen data, returning a higher error.

 When using random forest, this will occur if we use a large number of trees.

-#### Describe the motivation behind random forests.
+### Describe the motivation behind random forests.
-#### What are the differences and similarities between gradient boosting and random forest?
+### What are the differences and similarities between gradient boosting and random forest?

-#### Why does XGBoost perform better than SVM?
+### Why does XGBoost perform better than SVM?

 XGBoost is an ensemble method that uses many trees.
 This means it improves as it repeats itself.

 SVM is a linear separator.
 So, if our data is not linearly separable, SVM requires a Kernel to get the data to a state where it can be separated.
 This can limit us, as there is not a perfect Kernel for every given dataset.

-####  You are told that your regression model is suffering from multicollinearity.
+###  You are told that your regression model is suffering from multicollinearity.
 How do verify this is true and build a better model?

 You should create a correlation matrix to identify and remove variables with a correlation above 75%.
 Keep in mind that our threshold here is subjective.